-The NoC primarily uses AXI4 master/slave interfaces with read and write transactions.
+The NoC supports AXI4 master/slave interfaces with read and write transactions.
 Masters initiate commands and slaves respond to commands by either writing the provided data or sending the requested read data.
 This mechanism provides easy-to-use connections between all the interfaces without the user needing to design complicated logic to communicate with each interface separately.
 As mentioned above, this mode of operation provides for a 256-bit main data path operating at 2 GHz.

-Additionally, the NoC supports an advanced peripheral bus (APB) interface that can be used to program configuration and status registers (CSRs) in the device.
+Additionally, the NoC connects to the advanced peripheral bus (APB) interface used to configure and collect status from all the interface subsystem control and status registers (CSRs) in the device.
 While this interface operates at a lower frequency, it is expected to only be used in limited scenarios.
-If using the PCle interface for example to program CSRs, the NoC handles all the translation from AXI4 transactions to APB.
+If using the PCIe interface for example to program CSRs, the NoC handles all the translation from AXI4 transactions to APB.